Karambir Singh

 Admiral Karambir Singh, PVSM, AVSM, ADC (born 3 November 1959), is a former flag officer of Indian Navy, who served as the 24th Chief of the Naval Staff (CNS).
 The "Grey Eagle" (senior-most serving naval aviator) of the Navy, he replaced Admiral Sunil Lanba as the CNS after his retirement on 31 May 2019.
-Prior to his ascension, Admiral Singh served as the Vice Chief of the Naval Staff and Flag Officer Commanding-in-Chief, Eastern Naval Command.
+Prior to his appointment, Admiral Singh served as the Vice Chief of the Naval Staff and Flag Officer Commanding-in-Chief, Eastern Naval Command.

 Early life and education

 Born on 3 November 1959 in Jalandhar, Punjab, Admiral Singh is a second generation military officer.
 He attended the Barnes School in Deolali, before joining the 56th course of the National Defence Academy, where he was in the Hunter Squadron.
 He is an alumnus of the Defence Services Staff College, Wellington and the College of Naval Warfare, Mumbai.

 Career

 He was commissioned into the Indian Navy in July 1980 and earned his wings as a helicopter pilot in 1982.
 He has extensive experience with the HAL Chetak, Kamov Ka-25 and Kamov Ka-28 helicopters.

+Singh has commanded the Jija Bai-class patrol vessel of the Indian Coast Guard ICGS Chand Bibi and the lead ship of her-class of corvettes INS Vijaydurg (K71) and the Rajput-class guided missile destroyer INS Rana (D52).
+He was in command of the Rana during the Review of the Fleet by the President of India Dr. A. P. J. Abdul Kalam in 2005.
+During the review, Rana served as the flag ship of the Flag Officer Commanding Eastern Fleet Rear Admiral Sanjeev Bhasin.
+He subsequently commanded the lead ship of her-class of guided missile destroyers, INS Delhi (D61).

-Singh has commanded the Coast Guard ship ICGS Chand Bibi, the corvette INS Vijaydurg, and the guided missile destroyers INS Rana and INS Delhi.
-He also served as the Fleet Operations Officer of the Western Fleet.
-Ashore, he served at Naval Headquarters as the Joint Director Naval Air Staff, and as Captain Air and Officer-in-Charge of the Naval Air Station at Mumbai.
+In his staff appointments, he served as the Fleet Operations Officer of the Western Fleet and served at Naval Headquarters as the Joint Director Naval Air Staff.
+He also served as the Captain Air and Officer-in-Charge of the Naval Air Station at Mumbai.
 He was also a member of the Aircrew Instrument Rating and Categorisation Board (AIRCATS).